harrisonlab/phytophthora_fragariae/RNA-Seq_analysis.md

 The number of candidate genes regardless of confidence is:
 1,419
+The number of candidate RxLRs regardless of confidence is:
+51
+The number of candidate CRNs regardless of confidence is:
+2
+The number of candidate apoplastic effectors regardless of confidence is:
+91
+The number of candidate secreted proteins regardless of confidence level is:
+272
+The number of candidate TFs/TRs regardless of confidence level is:
+23
 The number of genes of confidence level 6 is:
 14
 The number of RxLRs of confidence level 6 is: